googlefonts/googlefonts-project-template/README.md

 * Then reference the sources in the file `sources/config.yaml`, as well as making any other changes you would like to make based on the instructions in the [Google Fonts Builder documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/builder/__init__.py).

+* `CustomFilter_GF_Latin_All.plist` in `sources` is practical if you use GlyphsApp, you can remove it otherwise.
+Placed in the same directory as the your `.glyphs` file, it will allow Glyphs to display a filter list for all GF Latin glyphsets in app.
+To make sure your font supports the minimal set required by Google Fonts, look at the `GF_Latin_Core` filter list.
+Find other glyphsets and list formats for different software in [GF Glyphsets repository](https://github.com/googlefonts/glyphsets/tree/main/GF_glyphsets).

 * Add yourself to the `AUTHORS.txt` and `CONTRIBUTORS.txt` files.